Septic Tank Emptying Cost

 Many properties which rely on septic tanks for household waste management are located in rural areas.

-This can be a challenge for access in some instances with narrow lanes, remote locations, and off-road sites.
+This can be a challenge for access in some instances with narrow lanes, remote locations, weight restrictions, and off-road sites.

-What Does Emptying a Septic Tank Entail?
+What Does Emptying a Septic Tank Involve?

 As a general rule, a septic tank should be emptied every twelve months, but this does depend on the size of the tank and the number of people living in a property.